-Figure 2.2 Petrol-tank level indicator.
+Figure 2.2 Petrol tank level indicator.

-In terms of cost, passive instruments are normally of a more simple construction than active ones and are therefore less expensive to manufacture.
-Therefore, a choice between active and passive instruments for a particular application involves carefully balancing the measurement resolution requirements against cost.
+In terms of cost, passive instruments are normally of a more simple construction than active ones and are therefore cheaper to manufacture.
+Therefore, choice between active and passive instruments for a particular application involves carefully balancing the measurement resolution requirements against cost.